gammu/gammu/docs/manual/smsd/sql.rst

 You can customize name of all tables in the :config:section:`[tables]`.
 The SQL queries will reflect this, so it's enough to change table name in this section.

-.. config:option:: daemons

-    Name of the :ref:`daemons` table.

 .. config:option:: gammu

     Name of the :ref:`gammu-table` table.